zeroknowledgediscovery/zedwiki/grants/lukinglass.md

 ## Input data description and justification

 + To what extent do there exist standards for reporting and characterizing virus isolates beyond their sequence?
-What is the meta-data (beyond year of isolation and host animal) that will be used to "chart trajectories of wild pathogens at scale?”
+What is the neta-data (beyond year of isolation and host animal) that will be used to "chart trajectories of wild pathogens at scale?”
 + Do we use full length viruses?
 How do we get them?
 (Make a table)
 + Is looking for S1 on spike sufficient for what we are trying to do?

 ## Database description